The Truth About WordPress Security

 - Hosting suspension notices

-If you suspect a hack, act immediately.
-Change passwords, scan for malware, and consider professional cleanup.
+If you suspect a compromise, act immediately.
+Change passwords, scan for malware, take the site offline, and consider professional cleanup.

 WordPress vs Next.js: Security Comparison